Eider Mendoza

 Eider Mendoza Larrañaga (born 16 April 1974) is a Basque economist and politician affiliated with the Basque National Party.
+Since 2023, she is the president of the Gipuzkoa Provincial Council, being the first woman to hold the position.
 She holds a degree in Business Studies and started her political career as a member of the Basque Parliament, from 2001 to 2011.
 From 2011 to 2019, she was a member of the General Assembly of Gipuzkoa.
-She was the vice president (deputy speaker) of the Assembly during the 2011-2015 term.
-After the Basque National Party's election victory in 2015, she was appointed president (speaker) of the Assembly for the 2015-2019 term.
+She was the vice president (deputy speaker) of the Assembly during the 2011–2015 term.
+After the Basque National Party's election victory in 2015, she was appointed president (speaker) of the Assembly for the 2015–2019 term.
 Since 2019 she has been the spokesperson of the Gipuzkoa Provincial Council, and Provincial Deputy of Governance.
 In 2020, she was named vice-president of Gipuzkoa Provincial Council after a reshuffle by President Markel Olano.
-She will stand for President of the Gipuzkoa Provincial Council in the 2023 foral election.
+She stood for President of the Gipuzkoa Provincial Council in the 2023 foral election.

 She was a member of the youth organization Euzko Gaztedi, and is currently a member of the Basque National Party's Hondarribia local branch.
 She has been a commentator in radio and TV shows of EITB (Mezularia, Faktoria, Debatea, Egun on Euskadi), as well as a member of the General Assembly of Kutxa and a contributor in the press.